mulderp/mulderp.github.com/_posts/2013-02-27-A-custom-rails-stack-with-chef.md

   berks install
 </pre>

-imports all cookbooks to your local Chef environment.
+imports the cookbooks to your local Chef environment.
 Next, we need to setup the Vagrantfile to use Chef-solo provisioning:

 <pre>
 require 'multi_json'
 require 'berkshelf/vagrant'